 RELATED | Read more 1980s movie reviews

 1987’s Hard Ticket to Hawaii gets most the love from retro-lovers and new viewers with an affinity for low-budget, crazy, wacky, “out there” action movies from the waning days of grindhouse theaters and the beginnings of these films’ natural new homes – latenight cable and VHS.
-Hard Ticket to Hawaii crystallized Sidaris’ strategy of throwing everything-and-the-kitchen-sink into his films to differentiate them from more standard low-budget offerings, and to give them a craziness factor to pull in casual viewers of big-budget studio fare (“Let’s throw a killer snake on steroids into the mix as a side plot!”), but Malibu Express clearly illustrates what was to come from the producer, who seemingly used every single popular cliche of the time the film.
+Hard Ticket to Hawaii crystallized Sidaris’ strategy of throwing everything-and-the-kitchen-sink into his films to differentiate them from more standard low-budget offerings, and to give them a craziness factor to pull in casual viewers of big-budget studio fare (“Let’s throw a killer snake on steroids into the mix as a side plot!”), but Malibu Express clearly illustrates what was to come from the producer, who threw every popular cliche of the time into the film.

 B-action film icon Sybil Danning (Battle Beyond the Stars, Howling II: … Your Sister Is a Werewolf, Warrior Queen), who also posed for Playboy in 1983, enters the fray as the mysterious Contessa Luciana, a mysterious agent who hooks up with Cody (in more ways than one) and details the mission at hand.
-Luciana is loosely connected to wheelchair-bound, rich Beverly Hills socialite Lady Lillian Chamberlain (Niki Dantine, Princess Daisy, The Concrete Jungle), whose mansion seems to be the point of origin for the black-market microchip sales, so she’s given the job.
+Luciana is loosely connected to wheelchair-bound, rich Beverly Hills socialite Lady Lillian Chamberlain (Niki Dantine, Princess Daisy, The Concrete Jungle), whose mansion seems is the point of origin for the black-market microchip sales, so she’s given the job.
 And since Luciana is friends with Cody, she naturally chooses him to help her crack the case.
 But it won’t be easy; living at the mansion is a colorful cast of characters, each with their own quirks and secrets…any of them could be the culprit, and it’s up to Cody to weed him (or her) out!

 Among the crazies are all-around house b*tch Shane (Brett Baxter Clark, Bachelor Party, Teen Witch, Enough), a foul-mouthed ladies man who acts as Lady Lillian’s butler and chauffeur and who sleeps with everyone in the cast, tossing out anti-gay slurs while simultaneously hiding the fact that he’s sleeping with the men, too.
 His conquests include Liza (Lorraine Michaels, Star 80, Business as Usual), Lady Lillian’s beautiful daughter, and Anita (Shelley Taylor Morgan, Scarface, Tales from the Crypt, The Sword and the Sorcerer), the snobbish wife of Lady Lillian’s son, Stuart (Michael A. Andrews, Avenging Angel, Hard Ticket to Hawaii).
 Stuart in particular is interesting, cross-dressing and posing as a woman to hide his appearance, while also sleeping with Shane.